-The Company has sustained annual operating losses and expects to continue to generate operating losses for the foreseeable future.
+The Company has sustained annual operating losses since inception and expects to continue to generate operating losses for the foreseeable future.
 The Company's ultimate success depends on the outcome of its research and development activities.
-The Company had cash and cash equivalents of \$136,204 as of December 31, 2019.
-Through December 31, 2019, the Company has incurred an accumulated deficit of \$32,959.
+The Company had cash and cash equivalents and investments of \$108,662 as of December 31, 2020.
+Through December 31, 2020, the Company has incurred an accumulated deficit of \$66,298.
 Management expects to incur additional losses in the future as it continues its research and development and will need to raise additional capital to fully implement its business plan and to fund its operations.

 The Company intends to raise such additional capital through a combination of equity offerings, debt financings, government funding arrangements, strategic alliances or other sources.
 However, if such financing is not available at adequate levels and on a timely basis, or such agreements are not available on favorable terms, or at all, as and when needed, the Company will need to reevaluate its operating plan and may be required to delay or discontinue the development of one or more of its product candidates or operational initiatives.
-The Company expects that its cash and cash equivalents as of December 31, 2019, will be sufficient to fund its projected operations for at least 12 months following the date of these financial statements.
+The Company expects that its cash, cash equivalents and investments as of December 31, 2020 will be sufficient to fund its projected operations for at least 12 months from the date the Company's Annual Report on Form 10-K is filed with the Securities and Exchange Commission (SEC).